xernot/bluxir/README.md

-# This project is originaly written by irrelative and published on github
-# under https://github.com/irrelative/blucli. if you want the original software
-# get it there.
-# i forked it on feb 15th 2026 and made some major changes to the interface
-# and the behavior of the controller. i used the api from the original project.
-# its only for private usage. i just made it, because its incredible borring
-# to switch to a mobile phone while working just because you want to here different
-# sounds. how ever.
-# its all free. use it how ever you want. no licence at all.
+# About bluxir

+This project is originaly written by irrelative and published on github under https://github.com/irrelative/blucli. if you want the original software get it there. i forked it on feb 15th 2026 and made some major changes to the interface and the behavior of the controller. i used the api from the original project. its only for private usage. i just made it, because its incredible borring to switch to a mobile phone while working just because you want to here different sounds. how ever. its all free. use it how ever you want. no licence at all.

 # Blusound CLI